We may earn affiliate commissions for the recommended products. Learn more.

 Anonymously accessing the web

-Technically, you can use the Tor Browser as a privacy-centered alternative to mainstream browsers to access the regular internet.
+Technically, you can use the Tor browser as a privacy-centered alternative to mainstream browsers to access the regular internet.
 And while there’s nothing wrong with that, it’s not ideal due to the aforementioned connection speed and convenience issues.

-Cybernews website on Tor
+Accessing the Cybernews website through the Tor browser

 When should you use VPN?

 Virtual private networks are incredibly versatile, making it difficult to outline every possible use case.
-We’ll cover the most popular ones below, but remember that you’ll be doing yourself a favor by always keeping a VPN enabled.
+I’ll cover the most popular ones below, but remember that you’ll be doing yourself a favor by always keeping a VPN enabled.

 Unblocking region-locked content